New hope for cancer patients: combating sleepless nights with light and therapy

 Summary

-This study tests whether adding bright light therapy, methylphenidate, or melatonin to cognitive behavior therapy (CBT) can improve sleep, fatigue, anxiety, and depression in 188 adults with advanced cancer.
-Participants will receive CBT plus one of the add-on treatments or a placebo.
-The goal is to find better ways to ease sleep problems and related symptoms in this population.
+This study tests whether adding bright light therapy, a stimulant (methylphenidate), or melatonin to cognitive behavior therapy can improve sleep and related symptoms like fatigue, anxiety, and depression in 188 adults with advanced cancer.
+Participants will receive one of these combinations or a placebo.
+The goal is to find better ways to ease sleep problems and improve quality of life.

 Get updates